JiaojiaoYe1994/motion_learning_with_ddpg/README.md

 # Motion-Planning-with-Reinforcement-Learning

 ## Humanoid robot Poppy arm reaching movement learning with collision avoidance
+This project focuses on training PoppyHumanoid to reach a target on the table.
+The target could appear at every possible point on the table.
+All details about this part of the project can be found in the corresponding report.

 ## Dependencies